btactic/com-btactic-composeandcloseemail/README.md

 This zimlet is an attempt of making a workaround for this bug according to [Thierry's comment 21](https://bugzilla.zimbra.com/show_bug.cgi?id=107903#c21) where he suggests to open a new Compose view and closing it.

+According from a support technician from Zimbra the bug is fixed in ZCS 8.8.8.
+This statement has not been confirmed by the Zimbra community yet.

 ## How to build

 ```